 Updated September 07, 2021

-If your sanctuary is formally organized in the United States and has at least one paid employee, you must follow the regulations set forth under the Occupational Safety and Health Act (also known as OSHA).
+If your sanctuary is formally organized in the United States and has at least one paid employee, you must follow the regulations set forth under the Occupational Safety and Health Act (also known as The United States Occupational Safety And Health Administration, a government department that ensures workplace safety, or the Occupational Safety And Health Act, the law that governs workplace safety.).
 Twenty six states have their own safety and health rules that are similar to and are enforced alongside OSHA regulations.
 Thus in addition to complying with the OSHA requirements referenced below, it is also critical that you check in on your state’s requirements, as well as regulations that may have been propounded by your county or municipality.

 In order to prevent serious injuries (and serious fines!), you must be aware of your federal responsibilities under OSHA, your state and local regulations, and workplace safety generally so that you observe all due diligence in keeping your sanctuary safe for your employees!

 OSHA was created in order to help guarantee a safe workplace for employees across a broad spectrum of jobs.
 It gives a way for employees to speak out against unsafe environments, and provides a transparent framework for employers to identify and correct any unreasonable dangers in the workplace.

 Depending on the unique environments and hazards at your sanctuary, there are simple and more complex things to consider in order to remain in OSHA compliance, but every organization has to abide by the following:

 - Employers must prominently display OSHA’s official poster in an area where employees can easily see it